 Our current view is the record detail page, which includes all the information that appears above a related list or mobile card in the page layout editor.
-Luckily, all the fields we've added are supported, but you should be aware that Salesforce1 doesn't support rich text area custom fields.
+Luckily, all the fields we've added are supported, but you should be aware that the Salesforce app doesn't support rich text area custom fields.